 My first and only motorbike.
 It was a road and trail bike with the unique feature of an extra low gear accessed by pulling in a small lever adjacent to the clutch lever.
 This was great when climbing steep bush tracks.
 Once I had to lie the bike down and rotate it to return from a track that got too steep.

 I really enjoyed owning a motorcycle, you just feel so free riding the countryside with no car pillars to block the view.

 Honda make great bikes with engines that tick over nicely.
 I really enjoyed my short period of being a motorcycle owner.
 After settling down it was sold (too dangerous apparently), Mum was happy until she learned that my brother had bought it!

 I acquired the Nissan Gazelle Hatch in 1995.
-Once owned by my mum this car had a nice 80’s look but it was under powered with a four cylinder 2 litre engine.
-Once Super fuel was replaced by the lower octane rating “unleaded” fuel its performance got worse.
+Once owned by my mum this car had a nice 80’s look but it was underpowered with a four cylinder 2 litre engine.
+Once Super fuel was replaced by the lower octane rating “unleaded” fuel its performance even worse.

 The pop up headlights were an interesting feature.
 Sometimes the position detection switch would short out causing them to go up and down continuously when they were switched off.
 The only way to stop it was to set the “lights up” to up.
 The headlights would stay up and they could be turned off.

-I did like how the dashboard lit up at night and the sun roof was a fun feature, although no longer worked after loaning it to some friends.
+I did like how the orange lights lit up the dashboard at night and the sunroof was a fun feature, although no longer worked after loaning it to some friends.
 It did corner very well, but it tended to look better than it drove once “super” petrol was no longer available.
 The Nissan Gazelle was more reliable than the Australian built Ford Cortina and Holden Torana cars I had owned but the build quality and reliability wasn’t the best Japanese cars can offer.